wilsonpage/sass-import-once/README.md

-# SASS Import Once
+# Sass Import Once

-  When included in a SASS module, sass-import-once will prevent the styles being duplicated if `@import` is called somewhere else.
-This is cool because it allows every SASS file to declare its own dependencies.
+  When included in a Sass module, sass-import-once will prevent the styles being duplicated if `@import` is called somewhere else.
+This is cool because it allows every Sass file to declare its own dependencies.
 This promotes encapulation and allows modules to standalone if need be.

 ## Installation